 This lockup provision applies to common stock and to securities convertible into or exchangeable or exercisable for or repayable with common stock.
 It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.

 Quotation on the NASDAQ National Market

-Our common stock has been approved for quotation on The NASDAQ National Market under the symbol "ARCC."
+Our common stock is quoted on The NASDAQ National Market under the symbol "ARCC."